Rapid Response Book Boxes

 When we were seeing Haitians brutally pursued and returned at the border,

 we partnered with the Portland Ovations Cultivating Curiosity program.
-Together we selected and distributed 500 copies of the Haitian American picture book Freedom Soup with our signature Welcoming Library Discussion Questions to Portland, Maine elementary students to celebrate the resiliency of the Haitian people.
+Together we selected and distributed 500 copies of the Haitian American picture book Freedom Soup with our signature Welcoming Library Discussion Questions to Portland, ME elementary students to celebrate the resiliency of the Haitian people.